andre-meier/broccoli-wiredependencies/README.md

-# broccoli-wiredep
+# broccoli-wiredependencies
-Inject Bower packages into your source code with Broccoli
+Inject stylesheets and javascript into your source code with Broccoli